beetbox/beets/docs/plugins/convert.rst

   Default: ``no``.
 - ``dest``: The directory where the files will be converted (or copied) to.
   Default: none.
-- ``embed`` Embed album art in converted items.
+- ``embed``: Embed album art in converted items.
 Default: ``yes``.
 - ``max_bitrate``: All lossy files with a higher bitrate will be transcoded and those with a lower bitrate will simply be copied.
 Note that this does not guarantee that all converted files will have a lower bitrate---that depends on the encoder and its configuration.
   Default: none.
 - ``never_convert_lossy_files``: Cross-conversions between lossy codecs---such
-  as mp3, ogg vorbis, etc,---makes little sense as they will decrease quality even further.
+  as mp3, ogg vorbis, etc.---makes little sense as they will decrease quality even further.
 If set to ``yes``, lossy files are always copied.
   Default: ``no``.
 - ``paths``: Lets you specify the directory structure and naming scheme for the